Redmond O'Hanlon (outlaw): Family background

 Although born in impoverished circumstances, Redmond was part of the Derbfine of the last O'Hanlon Chief of the Name, Lord of Airgíalla, and Master of Tandragee Castle.

-During the Nine Years' War, Sir Oghie O'Hanlon had allied the Clan with Queen Elizabeth I of England against Hugh O'Neill and Red Hugh O'Donnell.
+During the Nine Years' War, Sir Oghie O'Hanlon had allied the Clan with Queen Elizabeth I against Hugh O'Neill and Red Hugh O'Donnell.
 In 1606, Sir Oghie received his Clan's lands under the policy of Surrender and regrant.
 According to Royal decree, the family's manor was to be passed on to Sir Oghie's heirs under Primogeniture, rather than the Brehon Law policy of Tanistry.